Road Safety Manual

 Campbell et. al, note that expectancy, conspicuity, and speed are notable factors in perception reaction.

-Expectancy is important to drvier response when a road is self-explaining, the driver knows what to expect from the road, and sudden changes are reduced.
+Expectancy is important to driver response when a road is self-explaining, the driver knows what to expect from the road, and sudden changes are reduced.
 Sudden changes require extra processing time (e.g., sudden curves, high volume pedestrian crossings, significant speed reductions).
 A designer should take time to consider what the driver is expecting to see given the past experience and adjust or inform accordingly.

 Requirement No 2: the road must provide a safe field of view